jp-guiang/medusa-backend/HANDOVER.md

 1. Verify migrations ran: `npx medusa db:migrate`
 2. Check `dust_product` table exists: `psql medusa_db -c "\d dust_product"`
 3. Verify API endpoint is working: `curl http://localhost:9000/admin/products/:id/dust`
+4. When disabling dust-only, ensure you're sending `dust_only: false` (the record will be deleted)

+### Error: "You must pass a non-undefined value to the property dust_price"

+**Issue:** Error occurs when trying to disable dust-only on a product

+**Solution:** This was fixed in the service layer.
+When `dust_only` is `false`, the record is now deleted instead of updated.
+Ensure you're using the latest version of `src/modules/dust/service.ts`.

 ### Storefront Can't Access Dust Settings